varunkhareedu/ML-Project1/README.md

 # Project 1

+**Illinois Institute of Technology
+CS584 - Machine Learning (Spring 2025)**

 Team Members:

-* Naga Sunith Appasani
+* A20552681  -  Naga Sunith Appasani
-* Varun Khareedu
+* A20536596  -  Varun Khareedu
-* Venkata Gandhi Varma Thotakura
+* A20546720  -  Venkata Gandhi Varma Thotakura
-* Parsha Saradhi Bobburi
+* A20555681  -  Parsha Saradhi Bobburi

 Your objective is to implement the LASSO regularized regression model using the Homotopy Method.
 You can read about this method in [this](https://people.eecs.berkeley.edu/~elghaoui/Pubs/hom_lasso_NIPS08.pdf) paper and the references therein.
 You are required to write a README for your project.
 Please describe how to run the code in your project *in your README*.
 Including some usage examples would be an excellent idea.
 You may use Numpy/Scipy, but you may not use built-in models from, e.g. SciKit Learn.
 This implementation must be done from first principles.
 You may use SciKit Learn as a source of test data.